mdom/txtnish/README.md

 *txtnish* provides two backends to retrieve files via http.
 You can either use *wget* or *curl*.
 The default is curl.

+It's possible to specify any command as backend.
+The command should take two paramters, the nick and url, and saves the twtfile at `$cache_dir/twtfiles/$nick.txt`.

 # Configuration

 At startup txtnish checks for `~/.config/txtnish/config` exists and